kallaway/100-days-of-code/log.md

 **Today's Progress**: Continue working on my internship task the Talent Profile page.
 Completed components: Linked Accounts, User Details, Address.
 Almost finished working on the Nationality component but unable to continue due to issues with microservices not responding.

 **Thoughts:** The Microservices within the project keeps closing unexpectedly and it is creating problems with debugging/testing.
 I have tried clean/rebuild in visual studio and close and restarting the npm server.

+### Day 3: 6 December, 2020

+**Today's Progress**: Continue working on my internship task the Talent Profile page.
+Completed components: Linked Accounts, User Details, Address.
+Almost finished working on the Nationality component but unable to continue due to issues with microservices not responding.

+**Thoughts:** The Microservices within the project keeps closing unexpectedly and it is creating problems with debugging/testing.
+I have tried clean/rebuild in visual studio and close and restarting the npm server.